annebrown/content-data/content/2.tooling/browsers/index.md

 Then enter search string in page (content/body) search bar, not omnibox.

 For more options, config a search and copy relevent search params from the URL.
-After customizing a specific search string, bookmark and/or make it the home page.

 ## Chromium-Based Browsers